-Are you owning a fitness tracker but are not satisfied with its battery life?
-Amazfit Arc would totally amaze you.
+Do you own a fitness tracker but are not satisfied with its battery life?
+The Amazfit Arc will totally amaze you!

 How about one that lasts up to 20 days on a single charge?
 Huami (who also provides wearable technology for Xiaomi) made it cost less, weigh less and didn’t compromise on its features.

 But, it’s not all roses and sunshine!
 Let’s take a close look at where this watch excels and also where it needs to improve.